 Can & Can't send Items by Courier

-Can & Can’t send Items by Courier - What can & can’t send with Courier
+Can & Can’t send Items by Courier - What can & can’t send with Courier?

 Let’s talk about Dangerous, Hazardous & Prohibited Items that cannot send by express couriers.
 Express couriers are different from Cargo.
 So don’t be confused.
 Please have a look at what can and cannot post with Courier.
 Similarly, each carrier also has its list of prohibited and restricted items.
 And it may vary depending on the delivery destination too.
 So might you have one question right now?
 Does it mean we cannot send these items as below at all?
-Don’t panic, yes, you can send, but you can send only from companies with a Dangerous Goods (DG) Certificate.
-There are different special procedures, so; we are not talking about that.
+Don’t panic; yes, you can send, but you can send only from companies with a Dangerous Goods (DG) Certificate.
+There are different special procedures, so; we are not discussing that.
 These lists are for general clients.

-Very first, let’s talk about what you can send?
+Very first, let’s talk about what you can send.

 What can you send?